ConnecTierApp/ConnecTier/README.md

 This will start all required services in the background.

+- API can be accessed via http://localhost:8000
+- UI can be accessed via http://localhost:3000

 ## Deployment

 This project is deployed to AWS using Defang CLI to generate ECS containers.
 Deployment is handled automatically via CI/CD on GitHub.